ind9/starcluster_hadoop_plugin/README.md

 starcluster_hadoop_plugin
 =========================

 This plugin configures and runs Hadoop using MIT's StarCluster software tools.
-Once StarCluster is finished creating its cluster of virtual machines, it configures the cluster for Hadoop and then starts the Hadoop daemons.
+Once StarCluster is finished creating its cluster of virtual machines, this plugin configures the cluster for Hadoop and then starts the Hadoop daemons.

 The plugin is a modified and updated version of the Hadoop plugin provided with the StarCluster version 0.93 distribution.
 While the distributed plugin is limited to Hadoop version 0.20, this plugin supports Hadoop version 1.0.4 and should be general enough to support subsequent versions of Hadoop.

 It features more configuration options than the distributed plugin.
-These options can be set in the StarCluster config file.
+These options can be set in the StarCluster 'config' file.

 The Hadoop software is assumed to be alreadly installed on the virtual machines.
-A user-data file is included in the repo for installing hadoop on Ubuntu server versions 12.04 and 12.10 and creating a compliant virtual machine that can be burned into an AMI image.
+A 'user-data' file is included in the repo for installing hadoop on Ubuntu server versions 12.04 and 12.10 and creating a compliant virtual machine.
+This virtual machine can be burned into an AMI image and used as the node image id for the cluster.
 Although StarCluster expects NFS to be installed on its virtual machines, Hadoop runs fine without it despite StarCluster's error messages.

-Hadoop requires one user to be the one hadoop 'master' user.
-The master user starts the Hadoop daemons and is authorized to do administration of the Hadoop distributed file system.
-This user needs passwordless access through ssh to all the other nodes in order to do this.
-This functionality is setup by the include user-data file.
-The plugin has a setting called HADOOP_USER that names the hadoop user.
+If you are familiar with Hadoop, Hadoop requires one user to be the hadoop 'master' superuser.
+The master superuser is the user who starts the Hadoop daemons and who is authorized to do administration of the Hadoop distributed file system.
+This user requires passwordless access through ssh to all the other nodes in order to do this.
+This functionality is configured by the include user-data file.

+The plugin has a setting called HADOOP_USER that set the name of this hadoop superuser.
 By default it is set to user 'hadoop'.
-If the user name changes the setting much be changed as well.
+If the user name changes this setting much be changed as well.

-This plugin is not dependent on the StarCluster 'cluster user' therefore that user can be used without restriction.
+This plugin was intentionally designed not to be dependent on the StarCluster 'cluster user'.
+Because of that the cluster user can be used without restriction, for example as a general user of the hadoop cluster.

-Oddly enough I found it easier to run Hadoop on Amazon's EC2 instances as a cluster than running it in standalone mode on one machine.
-In addition StarCluster makes it very easy to start a cluster of machines.
-For example it configures each machine's /etc/hosts file so they can talk to one another without having to set it up manually.
+Oddly I found it easier to run Hadoop on Amazon's EC2 instances in cluster mode rather than in standalone mode on one machine.
+So please do not get put off if standalone mode does not work.
+In addition, StarCluster makes it very easy to start a cluster of machines.
+It, for example, configures each machine's /etc/hosts file so they can talk to each other.

 An example starcluster 'config' file is shown below: